 As easy as it can be to never move a fish from its tank, most tanks are not built to withstand a move while remaining full.
-For your move take as much water from your fish tank as you can and transfer it in into a polythene bag (which can be purchased at most pet care supply stores).
+For your move take as much water from your fish tank as you can and transfer it into a polythene bag (which can be purchased at most pet care supply stores).
 Place your fish into polythene bags, leave an air pocket above the water and seal the bag tightly.
-The water that your fish is in should remain room temperature – cool or warm water can directly affect the health of your fish.
-If you are traveling long distance you may want to consider buying a batter powered air pump hooked to a smaller, transportable tank to reduce the risk of possibly harming your fish during your move.
+The water that your fish is in should remain at room temperature – cool or warm water can directly affect the health of your fish.
+If you are traveling long distances you may want to consider buying a watt battery-powered pump hooked to a smaller, transportable tank to reduce the risk of possibly harming your fish during your move.

 Moving with a Bird